Greensill Capital: Lawsuits and repercussions

 On 15 March 2021, Bluestone Resources Inc., a coal mining company owned by West Virginia governor Jim Justice, sued Greensill for fraud.
 It alleges that Greensill departed from standard supply chain finance to engage in a more speculative practice, offering loans not only based on debts that other companies had already incurred, but also based on transactions that Greensill predicted would occur in the future.
 On 31 May 2021, it was revealed that Governor Justice had personally guaranteed the loans received from Greensill, totaling nearly $700 million.

 A number of German towns and cities have pulled their money from small, private banks after losing millions of euros in the closure of Greensill.

 Credit Suisse's chief risk and compliance officer and its head of investment banking were reported to have resigned, due to losses from Greensill's collapse and $4.7 billion in losses associated with Archegos Capital Management.
+In August 2021, the company's UK unit filed for Chapter 15 bankruptcy.